JakeSteam/blog-programming/_posts/2018-10-24-adding-callbacks-from-fragment-to-activity-or-activity-to-application-in-android.md

 ## The interface

-The interface (I’ve called mine `ActionHandler`) just needs to define a `handleAction` function, which takes a single string as a parameter.
+The interface (I've called mine `ActionHandler`) just needs to define a `handleAction` function, which takes a single string as a parameter.

 ```
 interface ActionHandler {